How to Make Your Birth Fun (Or At Least Tolerable!) - Baby Chick

 Every celebration worth its salt includes food!
 Why should your birth be any different?
 Most women can and should eat during their labor, especially if it is long and drawn out.
 However, planning your post-birth dining can be a fun way to look forward to the time following your birth.

 Sue says, “Most pregnant women love to plan for their ‘first meal’ after the baby is born.”
-She helps them make a plan as to whether it can be delivered to the hospital or picked up and had at home.
+She helps them plan whether it can be delivered to the hospital or picked up and had at home.

 It’s a Celebration, After All